 You might do this exercise whenever you want to dispel agitation and instill calmness.

-For instance, you might use it to counter nervousness before concerts and auditions, to center yourself in preparation for practicing or composing, or even to help you rest following an exhilarating show.
+For instance, you might use it to counter nervousness before concerts and auditions, to center yourself in preparation for practicing or composing, or even to help you recover following an exhilarating show.